 The HRC Committee remains focused on aligning pay outcomes with the execution of the Company's overall strategy.
-The annual incentive plan for fiscal 2021 will reflect modest changes to the defined measures and relative weights of certain measures, included to reinforce key performance objectives, including:
+The annual incentive plan for fiscal 2022 will reflect modest changes to the defined measures and relative weights of certain measures, included to reinforce key performance objectives, including:

-Category Performance Measure(s) Environmental Social Governance (includes Health & Safety) - Total Reportable Injury Frequency Rate at 15% increased to 25% (from 20%) Specific targets set for World Gold Council Responsible Gold Mining Principles ("RGMP") implementation, climate change, human rights and diversity, equity and inclusion.
-Operating & Financial Performance - increased to 55% (from Gold & Copper Production - remains at 25% and 5% respectively.
-50%) Operating Cash Flow, before Working Capital - increased to 20% (from 10%) All-in Sustaining Cost per Ounce Sold decreased to 5% (from 15%) Growth & Value Creation - decreased to 20% (from 30%) Varies by year and aligned with the Company's Strategic Plan.
+Category Performance Measure(s) Environmental, Social & Governance (includes Health & Safety) - remains at 25% Total Reportable Injury Frequency Rate at 10%, Environment Incidents Rate at 5%.
+Specific targets set for World Gold Council Responsible Gold Mining Principles ("RGMP") implementation and diversity, equity and inclusion.
+Operating & Financial Performance - remains at 55% Gold & Copper Production - Gold production decreased from 25% to 20% while copper production increased from 5% to 10% respectively.
+Operating Cash Flow, before Working Capital - remains at 20% All-in Sustaining Cost per Ounce Sold remains at 5% Growth & Value Creation - remains at 20% Varies by year and aligned with the Company's Strategic Plan.